henrymound/Scholarly-Space/privacy.md

 ### Information about this privacy policy

-The Data Controller is responsible for this privacy policy, prepared starting from the modules provided by Iubenda and hosted on Iubenda's servers.
+The Data Controller is responsible for this privacy policy.

 ### Definitions and legal references